 Students become familiar with concepts, skills and materials that are basic to painting, and learn how drawing can play an important role in painting.
 Drawing and painting techniques, colour mixing, painting application, composition, colour values, and contrasts will be considered.
 This course touches on why demonstrated ability to draw and paint from observation is a critical part of visual portfolio when applying to art colleges.

-This class introduces students to the visual language of comics and the basics of zine-making.
+This March Break Camp introduces students to the visual language of comics and the basics of zine-making.
 Through individual and group exercises, students will learn the core techniques of writing and illustrating for comics, manga, and graphic novels.
 Using common and inexpensive materials, such as printer paper, pens, and even dental floss, students will learn simple photocopying and binding techniques while creating collaborative comic zines.
 The zine is a unique medium for self-expression with endless possibilities, so all skill levels and styles of drawing are welcome.

 This course serves as a primer to help teens excel at comic creation.
 With a focus on in-class exercises, students will develop essential skills for writing and illustrating graphic novels.
 Areas of study will include the following components:perspective, expressive anatomy, narrative structure, and economic and dynamic page layout.
 These components will dramatically enhance students’ ability to create any kind of comic or graphic novel from manga, to simple cartoons, to superhero comics or other ground-breaking visual literature.